BhargavGo/CODETECH-Task1/README.md

     - Arduino IDE: The integrated development environment used to write, compile, and upload code to the Arduino board.

 2. Programming Languages:
-    - C : The programming languages used to write the Arduino sketch.
+    - C++ : The programming languages used to write the Arduino sketch.

 This project provides a foundational understanding of how to control hardware through software, serving as an introductory step